FAQ About Nannies

 If you have found a family you would like to share a Nanny with, we will be happy to help you find the perfect candidates!

-What are the minimum amount of hours required for a placement with Hopes and Dreams?
+What are the minimum amount of hours required for a placement with Dreams Nannies?

 We require a minimum of two full days (8-9 hours) per placement.
 Please note that we do not place after-school Nannies.